 william f. connell school of nursing

-The Bachelor of Science degree with a major in nursing includes liberal arts, physical and social sciences and nursing courses.
+The Bachelor of Science degree with a major in nursing includes liberal arts, natural, and social sciences, and nursing courses.

-Options are available for baccalaureate students to begin master's-level courses during their undergraduate nursing program.
-Undergraduate nursing students may enroll for one semester during their junior year in any number of study-abroad programs sponsored by Boston College or by other U.S. colleges and universities.
+Many undergraduate nursing students enroll for one semester during their junior year in any number of study-abroad programs sponsored by Boston College or by other U.S. colleges and universities.
+They may also begin master’s level courses during their undergraduate nursing program.

 At the completion of the program, graduates are eligible to take the National Council Licensure Examination (NCLEX-RN) for Registered Nurses.
-For graduates of the Connell School B.S. program taking the NCLEX-RN in 2013, 92.4% passed the first time.
-This compares favorably with a national pass rate of 83%.
+For graduates of the Connell School B.S. program taking the NCLEX-RN in 2014-2015, 94% passed the first time.
+This compares favorably to a national pass rate of 84.5% and a MA state pass rate of 83.6%.

 The program of study is approved by the Massachusetts Board of Registration in Nursing and accredited by the Commission on Collegiate Nursing Education.